-2041A was used as female parent and crossed with PWR4099 as male parent to generate 35 $F_1$ seeds.
-Further, 10 plants were selected for analysis of pollen fertility and seed set per main spike in the $F_1$ plants, which was bagged prior to avoid any contamination.
-The pollen fertility of all $F_1$ s was more than 90 % and seed set per main spike ranged from 53 to 61 and indicated that fertility restoration is dominant over male sterility.
-The seeds from only single plant were taken to grow 120 $F_2$ plants to take utmost care to avoid any possible mixture of seed.
-To define the cut off point for merging groups on the basis of pollen sterility and seed setting data of $F_2$ plants, polygons were generated, which revealed two different peaks with well-defined valley (Fig. 2).
-Based on polygon data of pollen fertility and seed setting data, 30 % and $\leq 4$ seeds per main spike, respectively was considered as cut off point for merging groups and for inheritance and mapping studies.
+2041A was used as female parent and crossed with PWR4099 as male to generate 35 F_1 seeds.
+Further, 10 plants were selected for analysis of pollen fertility and seed sets per main spike in the F_1 plants, which was bagged prior to avoid any contamination.
+The pollen fertility of all F_1 s was more than 90% and seed set per main spike ranged from 53 to 61 and indicated that fertility restoration is dominant over male sterility.
+The seeds from only single plant were taken to grow 120 F_2 plants to take utmost care to avoid any possible mixture of seed.
+To define the cut off point for merging groups on the basis of pollen sterility and seed setting data of F_2 plants, polygons were generated two different peaks with well-defined valley between them (Figure 2).
+Based on polygon data of pollen fertility and seed setting data, 30% and \leq 4 seeds per main spike, respectively was considered as cut off point for merging groups and for inheritance and mapping studies.